yu0bab/vxsacademy-course-s-/18 - Button-with-if-statements.md

   text("Yay, you clicked me!", 110, 290);
 }
 ```
 Yay, now we have a working button!
-Buttons are very useful to make things interactive.
+Buttons are very useful to make things interactive, so that's another tool for your programming toolbelt.